-Roads and Maritime received 18 comments from community members about this option, and the issues raised and how Roads and Maritime proposes to address them can found in Community Update May 2016.
+Roads and Maritime received 18 comments from community members about this option, and the issues raised and how Roads and Maritime proposes to address them can found in May 2016 community update (PDF, 3.96Mb).

 The project team developed three route options for further investigation.

 - Yellow option - A high level bridge about 250 metres downstream of the existing bridge.

 - Blue option - A low level bridge with lift span immediately next to and upstream of the existing bridge.

 - Purple option - A low level bridge with lift span about 140 metres upstream of existing bridge.

 In November 2014 a value management workshop was held with participants from Roads and Maritime, VicRoads, Wakool, Swan Hill and Balranald councils, local business owners and community members.
 The workshop assessed each of the three options against a range of criteria to recommend an option for further development.

 Environmental studies have been carried out on all three options which included noise and vibration, urban design/ landscape and visual, socio economic analysis, hydrology (flood modelling), biodiversity and Aboriginal heritage.

 These studies have been summarised in a Preliminary Environmental Investigation (PEI) report.